alexgagnon/ts-template/README.md

 Starter repo for javascript apps and libraries written in typescript.
 To make it more similar to a "real" app, it also includes authentication based on OAuth2 and OpenID Connect and telemetry.
 It is strictly Node.js based, so the only thing you need is Node.JS 16+.

-NOTE: it includes DEVELOPMENT ONLY versions of an Identity Provider for authentication and MongoDB-like database.
+NOTE: it includes DEVELOPMENT ONLY and NON-PERSISTENT mocks for an Identity Provider for authentication, a nosql database for the persistance layer of the APIs, and key/value store for a distributed session store.
+They are only there to demonstrate how a complete application can be wired up.
 THESE SHOULD ABSOLUTELY NOT BE USED IN PRODUCTION, and are prefixed with `_` to identify them as such.

 The repo is divided based on type, as they have different requirements.